 Cockerels dancing and chasing the girls around the yard are a sure sign that the warmer months are here, the mating games are about to start, and baby chicks are on the horizon.

-Although some of the antics that go on may seem amusing to us, mating is a very serious occupation for your chickens.
+Although some of the antics that go on may seem amusing to us, mating is a severe occupation for your chickens.

-In the wild, only the strong would survive so many of the behaviors are driven by this instinct.
+Only the strong would survive in the wild, so many of the behaviors are driven by this instinct.

 So, what exactly is involved in getting that egg fertilized?
-It’s more complicated and devious that you might think – sit back and delve into ‘romancing the hen’.
+It’s more complicated and devious than you might think – sit back and delve into ‘romancing the hen.’